Bertil Hille

 Bertil Hille (born October 10, 1940) is an Emeritus Professor, and the Wayne E. Crill Endowed Professor in the Department of Physiology and Biophysics at the University of Washington.
-He is particularly well known for his pioneering research on cell signalling by ion channels.
+He is known for his research on cell signalling by ion channels.
 His book Ion Channels of Excitable Membranes has been the standard work on the subject, appearing in multiple editions since its first publication in 1984.

 Biography

 Early life and education

 Hille was born in New Haven, Connecticut.
 His father is Carl Einar Hille, a Yale math professor and a member of the U.S. National Academy of Sciences and the Royal Swedish Academy of Sciences.
 He attended the Foote School and Westminster School (Connecticut).

 Hille received his B.S. summa cum laude in Zoology from Yale University (1962) and his Ph.D. in Life Sciences from The Rockefeller University (1967).
 During his PhD, Hille started his long-term collaboration with Clay Armstrong, who he shared many awards with several decades later.
 After completing his Ph.D, Hille did postdoc research with Sir Alan L. Hodgkin (1963 Nobel laureate for the basis of nerve action potentials) and Richard Keynes at the University of Cambridge, England.